Forget Valentine Boxes. Make these personalized Valentine felt envelopes using your Cricut. Super easy and so fun for kids to receive.

 This post contains affiliate links.
 Thank you for your support.

 I found these adorable felt envelopes in the Dollar Spot section at Target.
 What can't you find at Target?
 I knew that I wanted to make these personalized for Valentines Day and fill them with goodies for my kids.
-I found a super cute cut file in Cricut Design Space and sized it to fit perfectly.
-I added each of their names underneath and I may just keep them do this every year.
+I made a really cute SVG file and sized it to fit perfectly in my